john-peterson/curl/tests/README.md

 ### DNS server

-  There is a test DNS server to allow tests to resolve host names to verify those code paths.
+  There is a test DNS server to allow tests to resolve hostnames to verify those code paths.
 This server is started like all the other servers within the `<servers>` section.